 About 7 years ago, a restauranteur I worked for asked me what meals had changed my life.

 “Erm…I’m not sure?”
-I replied, desperately scrambling through the filing cabinet of food memories I had stored in my brain.
+I replied, desperately scrambling through the fridge of food memories I had stored in my brain.

 “Then you’re not looking in the right places.”
 He concluded.